Get Active On Earth Day

 - On average, 27 million people are displaced by climate- and weather- related disasters each year – roughly equivalent to the population of Ghana and more than Australia’s entire population.
 In 2012, however, 31.7 million people were displaced by weather- and climate- related disasters.
 That’s one person every second, and roughly three times the number of refugees fleeing war or persecution.

-- In the last six years, 2% of the world's population have been displaced by climate- and weather- related disasters, totalling a staggering 119.4 million people – a number slightly larger than the entire population of Mexico.
+- In the last six years, 2% of the world's population have been displaced by climate- and weather- related disasters, totaling a staggering 119.4 million people – a number slightly larger than the entire population of Mexico.

 - 2013 broke the record for people displaced by storms, with 14.2 million people forced from their homes.